ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 You must script this part.
 But this is why this application is cool :)
 ____________________________

-This project is compiled for French language here:
+The apk Android French language is here:

 https://github.com/ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/releases/tag/v1.0.0